haosulab/ManiSkill/docs/source/tasks/table_top_gripper/index.md

 - the target goal region is marked by a red/white circular target.
 The position of the target is fixed to be the cube xy position + [0.1 + goal_radius, 0]

 **Success Conditions:**
-- the cube's xy position is within goal_radius (default 0.1) of the target's xy position by euclidean distance.
+- the cube's xy position is within goal_radius (default 0.1) of the target's xy position by euclidean distance and the cube is still on the table.
 :::

 <div style="display: flex; justify-content: center;">